 New IKEA laundry room cabinets plus new lighting & storage solutions completely transformed our laundry room!

-After knocking out our kitchen remodel a few years back, I decided it was time to give our sad looking laundry room a much-needed makeover.
+After knocking out our kitchen remodel “before” and “after” a few years back, I decided it was time to give our sad looking laundry room a much-needed makeover.
 We added a ton of extra storage to it using IKEA cabinets & wardrobes and it made SUCH a difference!

 Today I’m sharing all the details of the IKEA additions to our laundry room plus all the other little extras we added to it as well.
-Hopefully you’ll find an idea or two you can use for dressing up your own laundry room! (post includes affiliate links; full disclosure statement available {here})
+Hopefully you’ll find an idea or two you can use for dressing up your own laundry room! (post includes commissionable links; for more information, see my full disclosure statement {here})

 Our Before and After